What Is the Clean Energy Industry Doing to Confront Racism?

 “It’s one thing to say we abhor racism and all this other stuff.
 It sounds flip, but they have to get started with it,” said Paula Glover, AABE’s former president and CEO, who joined the Alliance to Save Energy as president in October.

 In a young industry, accountability can be a challenge.
 Many renewables companies are not large enough to be required to submit EEO-1 reports with the U.S. Equal Employment Opportunity Commission, forms that contain workforce statistics on race, ethnicity, gender and job category.
-Among the Renewables Forward companies that do have enough employees to be required to file the report, Cypress Creek and Capital Dynamics declined to provide a copy.
-NEXTracker didn’t have a report that broke out its statistics from that of its parent company, Flex.
+Among the Renewables Forward companies that have a sufficient number of employees to be required to file the report, Cypress Creek and Capital Dynamics declined to provide a copy.
+NEXTracker didn’t have a report that broke out its statistics from those of Flex, its parent company.
 Few of the Renewables Forward companies would confirm to GTM that they plan to report workforce statistics publicly.

 SEIA, along with some members of Renewables Forward, already works with the Solar Foundation on its Solar Industry Diversity report, which does publicize workplace demographic statistics.
-But the organization doesn’t plan to put out a report this year, due to resource constraints tied to the pandemic.
-The Bureau of Labor Statistics keeps other workforce-related demographic data.
+But the organization doesn’t plan to put out a report this year due to resource constraints tied to the pandemic.
+The Bureau of Labor Statistics collects other workforce-related demographic data.
 But neither source measures how many businesses owned by people of color are signing solar deals or supplying equipment to projects, or whether solar companies are still concentrating sales in majority-white communities.

 Even with clear data, progress will take time.

-“If we’re really going to make advances that move the needle in a more comprehensive way, we need to be thinking of more comprehensive solutions than just what is the quickest solution to the problem right in front of me,” said Stephanie Chen, the former energy equity director at the Greenlining Institute and now senior policy counsel at community-choice aggregator Marin Clean Energy.
+“If we’re really going to make advances that move the needle in a more comprehensive way, we need to be thinking of more comprehensive solutions than just what is the quickest solution to the problem right in front of me,” said Stephanie Chen, the former energy equity director at The Greenlining Institute and now senior policy counsel at community-choice aggregator Marin Clean Energy.
 “It’s up to the clean energy industries, as well as to policymakers, to make that commitment across the sector to do better.”